 For details about the Humboldt project, click here.

 For details about the Woodlawn-King project, click here.

-Construction began in fall 2015 in some areas will continue for two years.
+Construction began in fall 2015, and in some areas construction will continue for two years.
 Environmental Services is closely coordinating these projects, since construction in any one of these neighborhoods may impact residents and businesses from adjacent neighborhoods.
 We appreciate your patience as we work to protect water quality, public health and the environment.